 Alternative Payment FAQ

 For most families, initial eligibility for the Subsidized Child care Program is based on income and need.
 You must have a reason for needing child care such as working, attending school or a training program, or looking for work.
 In two parent households, both parents must have a need.
 Foster families, families who are receiving or have received cash aid within the past 2 years, and parents who are incapacitated may also be eligible for assistance.
+We are obligated to give priority to the lowest ranking families.

 Resource & Referral FAQ